Interop-community/Project-Herophilus-Assets/index.md

 # Intelligent DaaS (Data as a Service)
 Welcome, Intelligent DaaS (Data as a Service) is a newer form of innovation.
-It is intended to be a <b> design pattern/reference architecture/accelerator </b> built atop industry leading software.
+It is intended to be a <b> design pattern/reference architecture/accelerator </b> built atop industry leading open source software.
 The sole purpose of ALL the capabilities we have enabled for healthcare is enable <b> Data as an Asset</b>.
 Data Integration is all about Data Innovation and all the things that can be done without data:

 ![iDaaS Art of the Possible](images/iDAASPlatform-iDaaSDataFlow-Detailed.png)